David-Chazoule/David-Chazoule/README.md

 - Hello!!
 I'm David-Chazoule!!
-A web Developer Julior. :mortar_board:
+A web Developer Julior. :computer:

 ---
-- I am currently in web developer training at the Wild Code School ( React & Node.js):office:
+- I am currently in web developer training at the Wild Code School ( React & Node.js) :mortar_board:

-- I am looking for from 4 to 6 months internship starting in September in Paris and its surroundings :computer:
+- I am looking for from 4 to 6 months internship starting in September in Paris and its surroundings :office:

 ---